AmitLevinson/amitgrinson.com/content/blog/window-function-with-groupby/index.markdown

 ## GROUP BY u.user_id, Country'
 ```

-Ha, that is weird! **The error states that the "'Payments.amount' column is invalid in the select because it's not in either an aggregate function or `GROUP BY` clause."
+Ha, that is weird! **The error states that the "_Payments.amount_ column is invalid in the select because it's not in either an aggregate function or `GROUP BY` clause."
 But we can see it right there in the row above our window function, aggregated as total_funds!**

 What's going on here?
-Well hopefully in the next two examples you'll better understand this error and (spoiler) how you can actually do what we're trying here.
+Well hopefully in the next two examples you'll better understand this error, how you can actually do what we're trying here and how do these two concepts relate to one another when used in the same query.

-#### Ranking for additional filters
+### Ranking for additional filters

 Let's assume you want to aggregate data, and then take the top X rows for each group.
-I've actually encountered this (what we'll see shortly) in a stackoverflow answer and later in one of [Ram Kedem](https://ramkedem.com/en/)'s online stream.
+I've actually encountered this (what we'll see shortly) in a stackoverflow answer and later in one of [Ram Kedem](https://ramkedem.com/en/)'s online stream I previosuly noted.
 It was only when I played with it that I understood more how to use it.

 So relating to our data, let's return users receiving the most funds within a given country: